-Whether you want to understand people’s preferences for a product, estimate proportion of people preferring a political party or estimate prevalence of a disease in a population, you will need to calculate the number of respondents sufficient for your survey objective.
-How to calculate this magic number?
+Whether you want to understand people’s preferences for a product, estimate the proportion of people preferring a political party or estimate the prevalence of a disease in a population, you will need to calculate the number of respondents sufficient for your survey objective.
+How can you calculate this magic number?

 To obtain a completely accurate answer, you will have to ask each and every individual in your population.
-A population in statistics is all the individuals about whom you want to know about.
-For example if you want to understand voters’ preferences for a political party in a state, then all the voters of that state is the population.
-If you are interested in estimating prevalence of obesity among teenagers in a country, then all teenagers of that country make your population.
-If you are interested in understanding proportion of students in a school preferring a particular brand of chocolates, then all the students in that school is your population.
+A population in statistics is defined as all the individuals about whom you want to obtain information.
+For example if you want to understand voters’ preferences for a political party in a country, then all the voters of that country is the population.
+If you are interested in estimating the prevalence of obesity among teenagers in a country, then all teenagers of that country make your population.
+If you are interested in understanding the proportion of students in a school preferring a particular brand of chocolates, then all the students in that school is your population.

 Fortunately it is not necessary to ask each and every individual in the population if you are willing to be a little less accurate.
 You can collect data from only a proportion of people and still able to be get reasonably good answers that reflects the perceptions, habits, preferences or disease status of the population.
 That proportion of people is called a sample and the number of people that you need to select is called sample size.

 How big your sample size should be?
 It depends on the following four parameters:

 Paradoxically, the size of your target population doesn’t have a huge influence on sample size if the population is ‘large’, which is usually the case.
 Therefore, in most practical situations you can specify your population size to be ‘infinite’.
 The actual population size only needs to be specified if you are planning to sample a considerable proportion of the population (say >10%).